benjbright/router-tutorial/README.md

 ## Key learning points / notes

+### URL params

+- the :invoiceId part of the path is a "URL" param
+- means it can match any value as long as the pattern is the same
+- get the :invoiceId param from the URL
+- the key of the param on the params object is the same as the dynamic segment in the route path
+- :invoiceId -> params.invoiceId

 ### Index routes

 - render in the parent routes outlet at the parent route path